What Causes Autism? Understanding the Science

 Important Note

-Environmental factors are associated with autism risk, but this doesn't mean they directly cause autism.
-Many people exposed to these factors don't develop autism, and many people with autism weren't exposed to them.
-The relationship between environmental factors and autism is complex and still being studied.
+Environmental factors are linked to autism risk.
+But they don't directly cause it.
+Many people exposed to these factors don't develop autism.
+And many people with autism weren't exposed to them.
+Scientists are still studying this connection.

 How Autism Affects Brain Development